ROCm/HIP/docs/how_to_guides/debugging.md

 ### Making Device visible
-For system with multiple devices, it's possible to make only certain device(s) visible to HIP via setting environment variable, HIP_VISIBLE_DEVICES, only devices whose index is present in the sequence are visible to HIP.
+For system with multiple devices, it's possible to make only certain device(s) visible to HIP via setting environment variable, HIP_VISIBLE_DEVICES(or CUDA_VISIBLE_DEVICES on Nvidia platform), only devices whose index is present in the sequence are visible to HIP.

 For example,
 ```console